 It is a privilege to live on the Hardin-Simmons University campus during the summer.
 As available, Hardin-Simmons offers students the opportunity to apply to live in a limited number of rooms in living areas on the HSU campus in the summer.
-Applications will be made available through the Residence Life Office and are due no later than April 31st.
+Applications will be made available through an interest form sent by the resident director of the University Place Apartments and are due no later than April 31st.
 Each summer housing residents must maintain their status as a student, student employee, or other affiliation with Hardin-Simmons to meet eligibility criteria.
 Violations of community standards or inappropriate behavior in and around any residence may result in the loss of ability to live on campus as well as the loss of employment (if applicable).
-When submitting a summer housing application, the student certifies that all information is true and that they agree to the terms and conditions as set forth in the Hardin-Simmons University Student Handbook and the Summer Housing Agreement.
+When submitting the summer housing interest form, the student certifies that all information is true and that they agree to the terms and conditions as set forth in the Hardin-Simmons University Student Handbook and the Summer Housing Agreement.
 All HSU policies, including but not limited to those related to community standards, conduct, respect, and residence hall regulations, are fully enforceable during summer housing.
 Failure to adhere to them may result in the immediate termination of a student's housing, among other things.

-NOTE: Students may request housing for the summer even though they are not enrolled in summer classes, provided the student is enrolled for the fall semester at the time a Summer Housing Application is submitted.
-Students enrolled in classes during the summer session they are requesting housing will receive priority over non-registered students for limited summer housing.
+NOTE: Students may request housing for the summer even though they are not enrolled in summer classes, provided the student is enrolled for the fall semester at the time an interest form is submitted.
+Students enrolled in classes during the summer session that are requesting housing will receive priority over non-registered students for limited summer housing.